xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 4 Parsing SQL.md

 # CHAPTER 4 Parsing SQL

-SQL (which stands for Structured Query Language and is usually pronounced sequel) is the most common language used to handle relational databases.[^ *]
+SQL (which stands for Structured Query Language and is usually pronounced sequel) is the most common language used to handle relational databases.

-[^ *]: SQL is the Fortran of databases—nobody likes it much, the language is ugly and ad hoc, every database supports it, and we all use it.
+>SQL is the Fortran of databases—nobody likes it much, the language is ugly and ad hoc, every database supports it, and we all use it.

 We’ll develop a SQL parser that produces a compact tokenized version of SQL statements.

 This parser is based on the version of SQL used in the popular MySQL open source database.
-MySQL actually uses a bison parser to parse its SQL input, although for a variety of reasons this parser isn’t based on mySQL’s parser but rather is based on the description of the language in the manual.
+MySQL actually uses a bison parser to parse its SQL input, although for a variety of reasons this parser isn’t based on MySQL’s parser but rather is based on the description of the language in the manual.

 MySQL’s parser is much longer and more complex, since this pedagogical example leaves out many of the less heavily used parts.
 MySQL’s parser is written in an odd way that uses bison to generate a C parser that’s compiled by the C++ compiler, with a handwritten C++ lexer.